NervanaSystems/ngraph-python/README.md

 - Support for model deployment

 ## Join Us
-Please feel free to [contribute](CONTRIBUTING.rst) in shaping the future of Nervana Graph.
+Please feel free to [contribute](CONTRIBUTING.rst) in shaping the future of nGraph library.